paramdholakia/Intel-Ai-for-manufacturing/README.md

 ## Project Overview
 The Anomaly Detector is a cutting-edge computer vision project designed to identify defects and anomalies in manufactured products.
 Leveraging deep learning techniques, specifically autoencoders, this application provides a robust solution for quality control in industrial settings.
 It's built to be intuitive, providing clear visual feedback on detected anomalies through heatmaps and binary anomaly maps.

+# Note :
+* **THIS PROJECT IS STILL UNDER DEVELOPMENT!!** If you don't see different products mentioned in MVTec Anomaly Detection Dataset, then it's in development and training and will be updated soon. thank you for your paitence.

+### Present
+Bottle model

+### Models to be added soon
+* cable, capsule, carpet, grid, hazelnut, leather, metal_nut, pill, screw, tile, toothbrush, transistor, wood, zipper

 ## How It Works
 At its core, the Anomaly Detector utilizes a U-Net style autoencoder, a type of neural network trained to reconstruct input data.